 For the squawker, I chose Fostex FE106 Sigma (4 in. full-range) I had bought for another loudspeaker.
 Because I couldn't afford horn units at that time, though they were cheaper than today.

 I employed dome tweeters instead of horn type, since dome type was a lot cheaper.
 It was a Technics.
 I forgot the model number.
 It looked like an expensive one.
 I bought them at a junk shop in Akihabara.
 I forgot the price too, though, it must be cheap.
 The specification was unknown, but I decided to use them, since tweeters with lower sensitivity than the woofer can be used in multi-amplifier systems.

 - Squawker: Fostex FE106 Sigma (10cm/4" Full-range)

 All the LS units were replaced afterward for upgrading.
 I replaced the

 tweeters with long-sought horn tweeters.
 But I couldn't afford midrange

 horn units until I got ones for next loudspeakers (SS-309).

 The final configuration was as follows:

-I selected lauan plywood board for the enclosure material, because it was available at a nearby lumber shop and easy to cut.
-I didn't
+I selected 21mm-thick lauan plywood boards for the enclosure material, because it was available at a nearby lumber shop and easy to cut.
+I didn't consider other materials.

 Though dimensional error affects the characteristics of the slit vent more than those of ordinary pipe vents, I didn't care much about it.